You Make the Call!

 Here’s the Scenario:

-You hit a groundstroke but hit the ball twice during the shot.
+You hit a groundstroke but hit the ball twice (a double hit) during the shot.
 What’s the call?

 This “double-hit” scenario rears its ugly head every-so-often on the pickleball courts.
 Intuitively, it seems like it’s an illegal shot that should result in a fault for the person striking the ball.
 However, before calling a fault on yourself for a “double-hit” or “carry,” understand this: If the “double-hit” or “carry” was a result of one continuous motion — without a second intentional swing or push — then it is, indeed, a legal shot even if it hit your paddle twice in the one swing.

 So in interpreting this rule, “one continuous motion,” is the operative concept.
-Here is what the applicable rule in the 2019 International Federation of Pickleball Official Tournament Rulebook has to say about carries and double-hits.
+Here is what the applicable rule about the double hit in the 2019 International Federation of Pickleball Official Tournament Rulebook has to say about carries and double-hits.

 Double Hit according to the 2019 International Federation of Pickleball — Official Tournament Rulebook

 Double Hits.
 Balls can be hit twice, but this must occur during an unintentional, continuous, single-direction stroke.
 If the stroke is not continuous or not in a single direction, the hit is not allowed and a fault will be declared.

 Need More Pickleball Rules Clarifications & Interpretations?